Categories

 A coffee subscription brings you freshly roasted coffee beans to your doorstep on a regular basis.
 Some let you choose the frequency at which this happens, others deliver it to you every other week or month.
 Often, you can choose the “profile” of the coffee, which means you can decide if you want to the coffee roasted for espresso (a little darker) or for filter (a little lighter).

-Most coffee subscriptions give you a fixed set of beans that will rotate regularly.
-A few promise to occasionally send you a surprise coffee or a special coffee as well, as a thank you for your loyalty.
-This means you get a reliable source of great coffee beans sent to your house.
 The quality level is above and beyond what you can get from the supermarket or your local coffee store, despite the latter already offering a much better bean than the supermarket.
-Local coffee roasters simply have access to better green coffee, take more pride in their (artisan) craft and take more care to roast the beans slowly, which greatly enhances the flavors in the beans. (source)
+Local coffee roasters simply chose better green beans and take more pride in their (artisan) craft.
+They take more time and care to roast the beans slowly, which greatly enhances the flavors in the beans (source).

 A rotating coffee subscription is a subscription for fresh coffee (beans or ground to your specs) that arrives regularly, but contains different coffees each time.